 $ module load openmpi $ mpicc -o hello hello.c

 $ mpiexec -n 4 hello Hello world from process 1 of 4 Hello world from process 3 of 4 Hello world from process 0 of 4 Hello world from process 2 of 4

-To run your code as a job on OSG, first create a
+To run your code as a job on the Open Science Pool, first create a

 #!/bin/bash set -e module load openmpi mpiexec -n 4 hello

 Then, a job submit file: